ruthmd/kafka_debezium_cdc/README.md

 # kafka_debezium_cdc
-Change data capture on postgres tables tusing Kafla and Debezium
+Change data capture on using Kafka and Debezium